phylame/libpgc/README.md

-The PGC
+The XGC
 =======

-Phylame General Collection
+XGC - the X General Collection.
+A library providers common data structures for programming.